Transit scenario planning tools from Clever Devices let your agency see the impact of your decisions before you put them into production.

 The proper tracking of interlined route switches is required input to GTFS-RT to provide real-time updates.
 If the CAD/AVL system doesn’t automatically support interlining, manual route switching is required to continue to provide accurate real-time information.

 Public transit is evolving.
 We see changes in ridership patterns, new service offerings like flex routing, and the emergence of electric vehicles.
 Interlining is often a key component of efficient scheduling techniques to address such changes.
-Even if you’ve not used interlining before, the future may dictate that you’ll need to start.
+Even if you’ve never used interlining, the future may dictate that you’ll need to start.

 Don’t find yourself with a CAD/AVL system that diminishes the reliable, automated functionality expected from a modern solution.